New Jersey DWI Attorney John Menzel

 • Relationships: Determine if the attorney is familiar with the local court system, including the judges and prosecutors.
 They can provide valuable insights into how cases are typically handled and negotiated if they are.

-• Willingness to Go to Trial: Ensure they are not afraid to take your case to trial if necessary and do not view their role as merely facilitating a plea deal.
+• Willingness to Go to Trial: Ensure the attorney is not afraid to take your case to trial, if necessary.
+Don’t view their role as merely facilitating a plea deal.

 For more information on Restrictions On Plea Bargaining For DWI Cases, an initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (732) 218-9090 today.